Greg-Trahan/06-Daily-ToDo/README.md

-# 06 Server-Side APIs: Weather Dashboard
+# 06 Weekly Weather

 Name: Greg Trahan
-Due: 14JAN2023

-Click [here](https://greg-trahan.github.io/06-Weekly-weather/) to see my final project.
+Click [here](https://greg-trahan.github.io/06-weekly-weather/) to see my final project.

 ![This is a screenshot of the final page](./Capture.PNG)